How to Pay for Your Ride and Seek Tour: A Simple Guide for Guests

 19:30 Dinner

-Rest days give riders the chance to explore the town we are staying in and get the essentials, such as the week’s laundry, done.
+Rest days allow riders to explore the town we are staying in and get the essentials, such as the week’s laundry, done.
 For this reason, we try to stay in interesting towns which have all the practical facilities available.
 This doesn’t mean you aren’t free to take your bike out for a spin or that you cannot take a rest on any other day.

 Want to know more about our tours?